 Embedded business intelligence (BI) refers to the integration of BI tools and processes, such as taking data points and transforming them into visual resources that can be used by users to make intelligent business decisions.
 Tools and processes that are part of the embedded BI include collecting, storing, and retrieving data, the creation of reports, dashboards, and other data visualization based on that data, and more.
 Embedded BI is different from traditional BI because it is not a standalone application.
 Instead, the embedded analytics system puts all the capabilities of BI directly in context within the applications users already use.

 What Is an Embedded Dashboard?

-Also, modern embedded analytics programs offer functionalities such as dashboard linking, dynamic filtering, drill-down, and more that make it easy to create interactions to allow users to slice and dice data to gain deeper insights into the questions they are looking to answer.
+Also, modern embedded analytics software offers functionalities such as dashboard linking, dynamic filtering, drill-down, and more that make it easy to create interactions to allow users to slice and dice data to gain deeper insights into the questions they want to answer.

 Embedded Dashboards Common Visualizations

 One of the most common embedded analytics challenges for users is that they allow themselves to be influenced by the way they previously interacted with data.
 Picking out the right chart type to visualize the data for your audience shouldn’t be a roadblock.